Sanjay Pinto talks to Richa Tilokani about his interesting journey from being a journalist to an advocate.

 Every profession has pitfalls and challenges.

 As a journalist, the biggest challenge was being on call 24×7.
 Throughout my 15 year stint in NDTV, I had never switched off my mobile phone.
 Not even during holidays.
 It was attached to my ear, a part of my anatomy, next to my pillow while sleeping.
-Although I am a teetotaller and non smoker, I was diagnosed with hypertension at the age of 26!
-That was just 2 years into my tv career.
-The perks of tv journalism!
 The unpredictable nature of the job – not knowing what the day would bring was both exciting and tension filled.

 As an Advocate, you are on your own – without an assured salary every month, that I was accustomed to.
 God has been kind and my wife has been understanding.
 I know that what starts as a trickle can become a torrent one day.
 I’m waiting!